 - Reception Venue… $0.00 – $7000.00 **some venues have a rental fee separate from the Food & Beverage minimum requirement and others will waive a rental fee with a minimum guarantee.
 Keep in mind things like a Liquor License and Venue Insurance are sometimes also needed depending on the venue.

-- Food & Drinks… $150.00 – $400.00 per person **influenced by the calibre of venue, what you choose to offer, whether you are working with the venue’s in-house services or bringing in a caterer, and in what capacity (cash vs. host bar, welcome hors d’oeuvres, decadent plated meal, vs simplified buffet, late night snacks, etc.).
-Costs may or may not include service, setup, and cleanup so be sure to inquire into those costs ahead of time so there are no labour related surprises!
-Labour isn’t cheap.
+- Food & Drinks… $150.00 – $400.00 per person **influenced by the caliber of venue, what you choose to offer, whether you are working with the venue’s in-house services or bringing in a caterer, and in what capacity (cash vs. host bar, welcome hors d’oeuvres, decadent plated meal, vs simplified buffet, late night snacks, etc.).
+Costs may or may not include service, setup, and cleanup so be sure to inquire into those costs ahead of time so there are no labor related surprises!
+Labor isn’t cheap.

 “Don’t forget the tax and gratuity which in British Columbia add approximately 30% to the overall food and drink spending.”

-- Stationery (Invitations, Place Cards, & Menus)… $1200.00 – $5000.00+ **the costs will range depending on whether you order pre-fab invitations online with self assembly (some great options are available), mailing/addressing or decide to work with a more hands on stationer or calligrapher who can design, assemble, address, and mail them for you.
+- Stationery (Invitations, Place Cards, & Menus)… $1200.00 – $5000.00+ **the costs will range depending on whether you order pre-fab invitations online with self-assembly (some great options are available these days), mailing/addressing or decide to work with a more hands on stationer or calligrapher who can design, assemble, address, and mail them for you.
 Menus can be a nice to have or a necessity depending on the style of menu and lineup of food offered.
 Hotels typically include a basic menu option personalized with name and date, but couples often choose to upgrade and have their stationer create a more custom, decor enhancing version along with printed place cards for that added extra.

 - Welcome/Seating Signage… $150.00 – $500.00 **this can be as simple as a printed alphabetical seating chart or escort cards to something more Pinterest Popular along the lines of witty and welcoming messages and seating assignments displayed creatively on mirrors, chalkboards, and plexi walls enhanced with the help of a talented calligrapher.